 About the Half-Century

-NEW in 2021 finishers in all categories will receive a commemorative finisher's medal!
-Earn yours in 2021!
+Finishers in every category will receive a commemorative finisher’s medal, earn yours in 2023!

-From the Railyard, City of Santa Fe Police will guide riders out of town heading east on Paseo de Peralta then turning right onto Old Santa Fe Trail.
+From the Railyard, City of Santa Fe Police will guide riders out of town in a mass start style at 8am, heading east on Paseo de Peralta then turning right onto Old Santa Fe Trail.
 From Old Santa Fe Trail the route makes its way to Zia Rd. and to NM HWY 14.
 Riders will head south on HWY 14 for 14 miles before turning left onto Camino Los Abuelos/42.
 Enjoy the rolling terrain and beautiful views before the Galisteo food stop.
 Turn left on US Highway 285 and start your climb back into Santa Fe.
 The last food stop is in the Cafe Fina parking lot at the intersection of HWY 285 and Old Las Vegas HWY.

 From HWY 285, riders will head North on Old Las Vegas Hwy and turn right on Old Pecos Trail at the traffic light and then make another right a mile later to stay on Old Pecos Trail.
 Old Pecos Trail will bring riders into town (eventually turning into Old Santa Fe Trail) where it intersects with Paseo de Peralta.
-When riders turn left onto Paseo de Peralta they may use the entire right lane, which will be closed to cars all the way in to the Railyard before turning right on Chili Line Lane and
+When riders turn left onto Paseo de Peralta they may use the entire right lane, which will be closed to cars all the way into the Railyard before turning right onto the finishing straight Chili Line Lane.

-Free parking is available .7 miles from the start/finish line at the Joseph M. Montoya and Harold L. Runnels buildings parking lot.
+Free parking is available 0.7 miles from the start/finish line at the Joseph M. Montoya and Harold L. Runnels buildings parking lot.
 The parking lot is located between Cordova Rd. and Alta Vista St. near the South Capital Railrunner station.
-There is also street parking and parking garage in the Raliyard.through the finish.
+There is also street parking and a parking garage in the Railyard.

-Start Time The Half-Century riders have the option to launch in a group or by themselves.
-Half-Century riders are encouraged to join in the group start at 8:00am, riding out behind the timed Medio Fondo riders.
+The Half-Century riders have the option to launch in a group or by themselves.
+We strongly recommend to join the group start at 8:00am, riding out behind the timed Medio Fondo riders.
 This is a great way to kick off your ride with the fun and energy of the other riders in a safe, escorted group!
 A police escort in front and behind the entire group of riders will slowly lead the riders for 11 miles until just after the intersection of NM 599 and NM 14.
 At that point, the escort will pull over and everyone is free to go at their own pace.
 If you choose not to participate in the 8:00am rollout, please be aware that a group launch will be taking place at that time and plan accordingly.

 Helmets meeting CPSC standards are mandatory.
 In addition, each cyclist must carry a spare tube, a patch kit, pump or CO2 cartridges and basic tools.
-This ride is supported with 2 Food Stops.
+This ride is heavily supported with six Food/Hydration Stops.
 However, each rider should carry extra water.

 Food Stops There are 2 Food Stops with snacks, energy drinks, water and more: